-Join us in our adventure through the artistic universes, past and present, of Asia and the Islamic World
+Join us in our adventure through the artistic universes, past and present, of Asia, the Ancient Middle East and the Islamic World

 FAAC members enjoy special receptions that follow every lecture, visits to museums and other collections, and invitations to travel nationally and internationally on exclusive DIA tours.
-Come and enjoy the company of other like-minded lovers of art, and get to know the curators in the department.
+Come enjoy the company of other like-minded art enthusiasts, and get to know the department’s staff.
 We look forward to welcoming you as a member at our next event!

 - Invitations to festive gallery previews

 - Invitations to travel to exciting art destinations nationally and internationally on DIA tours